Welcome to today's edition of the Rush 24-7 podcast.

 Okay, you've seen television shows where a judge tells a jury, do not read the media.

-You know the judge gives jury instructions.
+You know, the judge gives jury instructions.

-You are specifically told by the judge you are not to be influenced by the news media or in fact anyone or anything apart from the facts of the case.
+You are specifically told by the judge you are not to be influenced by the news media or, in fact, anyone or anything apart from the facts of the case.

 But Jan Crawford says that the Chief Justice was in fact directly impacted by just that.

-John Eastman from the Chapman University Law School, he's a professor there.
+John Eastman from the Chapman University Law School, he's a professor there, and he was mad on TV Friday night.

 You could see just his facial expression.